mwcorley79/MPL/README.md

             <ul>
               <li> For Linux: <b> cmake --build . --target all </b> <em> <- build all project targets </em> </li>
               <li> For Windows: <b> cmake --build . --target  ALL_BUILD </b> <em> <- build all project targets </em>
-                   Note: ** If you have the Visual Studio 2019 IDE installed, wish may stop at this point and open the MPL.sln solution in the IDE
+                  <br> <b> Note: ** If you have the Visual Studio 2019 IDE installed, wish may stop at this point and open the MPL.sln solution in the IDE </b>
                 </li>
             </ul>
           </li>